-There are plenty of ways to keep in touch with your friends.
-Plan games nights, or even host a study session.
-Both things can even be done virtually if you've stayed at home to study.

-It is easy to isolate yourself when focused on assessments, so be sure to prioritise time to be with others.
+The internet has come a long way in a veryshort time, and even when working from home there are plenty of ways to keep in touch with your friends.
+Plan virtual games nights, find yourself a pen pal, or even host a virtual study session.
+It is easy to isolate your self when focused on assessments without a pandemic making it harder, so be sure to prioritise timeto be with others, even if you're not actually with them.